alexanderfache6/traffic-accident-weather-analysis/docs/README.md

 During preprocessing, the data set is first cleaned up.
 This means:

+  - normalizing the data with respect to every feature
   - filling in missing categorical data with the mode of that feature
   - filling in missing numerical data with the median of that feature
-  - cleaning up date time objects by splitting into year, month, day, hour, minute, second attributes
+  - parsing date time objects by splitting them into year, month, day, hour, minute, and second attributes
-  - replace True/False data with 1/0
-  - apply one-hot encoding for categorical data
     - ex.
+2016-02-08 06:07:59.
+Turns into month = 02, day = 08, weekday = 0 (Monday), hour = 06, minute = 07, second = 59.
+  - replacing True/False with 1/0
+  - applying one-hot encoding on categorical data
+    - ex.
 Sunrise_Sunset = {Day, Night}.
-Turn into Sunrise_Sunset_Day = {True, False}, Sunrise_Sunset_Night = {True, False}
+Turn into Sunrise_Sunset_Day = {True, False}, Sunrise_Sunset_Night = {True, False}.

 ## Principle Component Analysis (PCA)

-- Aims to select principal components in Z space to attain the largest possible variance.
+- PCA aims to select principal components in a Z space in order to attain the largest possible variance.
 - Reduces dimensionality of data thereby reducing complexity.

 - For the original data set, each feature has some correlation/dependency on other features.